mpascha61/Pi-in-the-Sky/README.md

 ## Data

 Spring is 87.5mm by 21.5mm.
 Inside of spring's diameter is 17mm.
+Inside holes for where circuit board screws go are 2.8mm

 Diameter for inside of screw holes for circuit board are 2.8mm
 # Timeline (10 weeks)